Before reading this guide, you should know that Carretera Austral is our favorite destination in Chile.

 This small village is nestled on the shores of the turquoise lake General Carrera.
 This is where excursions to the marble caves start.
 The more athletically inclined can choose the kayak option, which is an unforgettable experience.
 The road to get to Puerto Tranquilo is extraordinary.
 We know we are using a lot of superlatives, but that is the only way we can appropriately communicate our feelings about this place.

 Puerto Tranquilo is also the starting point to discover the Explorador glacier on an ice hike, equipped with crampons and an ice pick.
 You will remember the experience for the rest of your life.
-Finally, if you have bigger budget, you can enjoy a cruise to the Laguna San Rafael, accessible as a 1-day boat trip.
+Finally, if you have bigger budget, you will of course enjoy the cruise to the Laguna San Rafael, accessible as a 1 day boat trip.
+At Travelcoachchile, we even offer to sleep inside the valley, with locals.
 At Travel Coach Chile, we even offer the option of staying the night with locals inside the valley.

 The emerald waters of this river will give you the urge to dive right in.
 This is a convenient spot to enjoy easy rafting sessions, suitable for the whole family.
 Fishing enthusiasts can even join a session of fly fishing lessons as these waters are full of trout.
 There is a wide range of accommodation options overlooking the river.
 What could be better than waking up to the most stunning view in Northern Patagonia?

-This is a small town of little interest, but it is a useful spot to fill up your gas tank and connect to the telephone network.
+Small town of little interest but useful to refuel and connect to the telephone network.
 It is also the last stop before Tortel.
 We recommend going for a short hike at the Tamango reserve.
 Beautiful panoramas await you, especially on Lake Cochrane, which has a special green hue.
 You can kayak or take a boat ride in the reserve.

 This park is the Tompkins’ second.
 There is a long path that leads you to the welcome center, where you will probably see guanacos grazing.
 These animals have returned the park thanks to the incredible conservation work put in place by the Tompkins’ NGO.
 The park is ideal for hiking enthusiasts who have several days to spend there.
 The campsites are high quality.
 For a day hike, we suggest checking out the Los Aviles trail, also recommended by our clients.
 Lagunas Altas trail is also interesting but may be a bit long, so we recommend stopping halfway (when you reach the first lake) if you are short on time.